Tech180/sdmay23-14/tests/Phase2/ReadMe.txt

 - all the imports

 ECU.c:
-- simulates an ECU (currently prints all lines from file where parameter passed in matches line from file)
+- simulates an ECU (makes call to function in Bridge.c for each line where parameter passed in matches line from file)

 Bridge.c
 - simulates Bridge (encrypt/decrypt, build CAN fd frames, etc)